TamsinHuggins/chord_scraping_2/README.md

 * [Word2Vec] (https://www.tensorflow.org/text/tutorials/word2vec) is used to characterise chords based on their context. (in progress).
 * Dimensionality reduction on the Word2Vec vectors in order to visualise chord similarity.

+### 3D representation of chord embeddings

+The tensorflow model created a 128-dimension vector to describe each chord based on context (which chords are common neighbors to the chord).
+This was dimenstionality-reduced to 3 dimensions such that it could be visualised (below).
+In theory, distance in the 3D space relates to chord similarity.
+Chords that are closer in the 3D space are more similar than those further away.

 ![image](https://github.com/TamsinHuggins/pop-chord-analysis-ultimateguitar/assets/32196191/f126a7ca-5e09-49dc-ad84-37c6b272e832)